demonsters/raincheck/README.md

 Do something when the conditions are right and cancel them if they're not.

 Say you want to connect to a socket when you are logged in, and want to disconnect when not.
-But you can only connect once the socket url has been known.
+But you can only connect once the socket url is known.

 If you know react, you know that it is particularly good in does tips of situations.
-But a socket is not a `react` element, you could wrap in in one, but that's a bit akward.
+But a socket is not a `react` element, you could wrap in in one (start in componentDidMound, end in componentWillUnmount), but that's a bit akward.

 Here comes raincheck to the rescue.
 Inspired by react & redux: